A message from Judy: UPDATED LEGISLATIVE NEWS:

 Dear Western District Members,

+Thank you for your support!
 Our goals for this year are to continue to increase member involvement at district business meetings, increase the use of district website as resource for our members, and increase membership at our district level.
-At our last District meeting we discussed a lot of topics; one of which was hosting a Local Workshop.
-We'd love to hear from you and perhaps even host a workshop at your school.
+At our last District meeting we discussed a lot of topics; including: Quincy Conference, ACES Day, legislative news, the upcoming State Convention, the dance, and even next years Mid-State at ISU.
+We'd love to hear from you and perhaps even host a workshop at your school next summer.
 Join us at our next business meeting and see the opportunities IAHPERD offers.
-Our next meeting will be tonight - Tuesday April 10th @ Gem City in Quincy.
+Our next meeting will be at the State Conference @ Pheasant Run

 "Fit Kids Learn Better"